axel22/axel22.github.com/_posts/2013-04-20-isometric-scala-game-engine.md

 The naive approach of sorting all the visible sprites in the scene (either by maintaining a binary search tree or sorting them just once before rendering) and then rendering them in that order won't work either.
-The problem is that the sprites that occupy rectangular areas do not for a *total order* (note that the more general problem of rendering sprites that occupy non-rectangular areas is not really solvable -- in this case sprites could overlap).
+The problem is that the sprites that occupy rectangular areas do not form a *total order* with respect to rendering (note that the more general problem of rendering sprites that occupy non-rectangular areas is not really solvable -- in this case sprites could overlap).
 Instead, they form a *partial order* -- given two sprites and their locations on the screen